Symptoms and treatment of the microsporia of the scalp

 Microsporia on the scalp is manifested in children due to their direct contact with the source of the disease, which in most cases are cats or dogs suffering from deprivation.

 The clinical picture of the disease depends on the place of localization of the inflammation focus, and also on how deep the infection has penetrated the child's body.
-The children of the
+The children of the age category from 2 to 4 years are most susceptible to an ailment.

 The sites of the inflammatory process are mainly located in the following places: